Authing/docs/docs/en/guides/connections/social/wechatmp-qrcode/README.md

 ![](./images/step1-4.jpg)

 - **URL**: set to `https://core.authing.cn/connections/social/{Identifier}/{USERPOOL_ID}/events`, replace `{Identifier}` with the unique identifier you entered in the {{$localeConfig.brandName}} Console configuration area, and put it in Replace `{USERPOOL_ID}` with your [UserPool ID](/en/guides/faqs/get-userpool-id-and-secret).
-  > If there is no `Identifier`, you can create the identity source and modify it later.
+  > If there is no `Identifier`, you can create the identity provider and modify it later.
 - **Token**: You can set the Token in the WeChat official account to any string, it must be in English or numbers, the length is 3-32 characters, and make sure that the token you configure in the {{$localeConfig.brandName}} Console and the required access The tokens provided by the official account are the same.
 - **EncodingAESKey**: The message encryption key consists of 43 characters, which can be modified randomly.
 The character range is A-Z, a-z, 0-9.
 - **Message Encryption Method**: Please select it according to your business needs, it is recommended to use Security Mode.